Alfred Nash Patterson Grant Application & Guidelines

 Project Report

-When your project is completed you must submit a final report of your experience with the project, plus an itemized financial statement of the project’s actual income and expenses and certain addenda described on the report form.
+After you complete your project you must submit a final report of your experience with the project, plus an itemized financial statement of the project’s actual income and expenses and certain addenda described on the report form.
 These forms will be provided to grant recipients when they are notified of their grants.
 You must submit your final report in a timely fashion after completion of your funded project, or you will be ineligible for any future funding from Choral Arts New England.